ucsb-cs56-projects/cs56-games-pacman/W18_proj00.md

 * LeaderBoardGUI.java: contains implementation of the leaderboard/user interface.
 Shows score at the end of the game and the points a player received.
 Draws information from Leaderboard.java which provides the logic behind the leaderboard and game info from Gameplayed.java

 j.
+* implementing test to test the ghost’s attributes and the movements of the characters in the game would be helpful in fixing certain lag issues.